 Advance directives are legal documents that allow you to make decisions about future medical care.
 They offer information to health care providers and family members about your health care preferences and are utilized when you become physically or mentally unable to make health care decisions.
 The most common documents are the Durable Power of Attorney for Health Care and the Living Will.

 The Durable Power of Attorney for Health Care is a document that allows you to appoint someone else, known as a health care agent, to make future decisions about your medical care.
-Your agent may be a family member or a friend and do not need to have any medical experience.
+Your agent may be a family member or a friend and does not need to have any medical experience.
 The person named as your agent should be someone you trust who is capable of making health care decisions that reflect your values and preferences.
-This person has the legal authority to make all health care decision in the event that you become unable to do so.
+This person has the legal authority to make all health care decisions if you become unable to do so.
 An alternate agent can be named as well.
-This document is very different from a General Power of Attorney, which is used for financial matters, and often requires the use of an attorney.
+This document is very different from a General Power of Attorney, which is used for financial matters and often requires the use of an attorney.

 The living will sometimes be referred to as a Declaration Relating to Use of Life-Sustaining Procedures, is a document that directs your physician to withhold or withdraw certain treatments that would prolong the dying process.
 This document is in effect only when you are near death or in an irreversible coma.
 Because of its limited use, most people prefer to complete a Durable Power of Attorney for Health Care and incorporate the language of a living will into that document, instead of doing both forms.